Yarn Winding: Soft Winding and Hard Winding Machines

 Sampling Device of Hard Winding Machine

-Among the two brands, the SSM CW8-W(2016) model had a sampling device, which comes very handy.
+Among the two brands, the SSM CW8-W (2016) model includes a sampling device, which proves very useful during quality control.

-• The newest SSM CW8-W(2016) & CW2-W has sampling device.
-When engaged the yarn will wind on the extreme edge of the package, which will facilitate the sampling process.
+- The newest SSM CW8-W (2016) and CW2-W include a sampling device.
+When engaged, the yarn winds on the extreme edge of the package, which facilitates the sampling process.

 Frequently Asked Questions